-You Don’t Need a Series E to Invest In DEI
+You Don’t Need a Big Funding Round to Invest in DEI

 Sure, there is a certain degree of ROI that comes from putting dollars behind diversity.
 For instance, diverse companies are 35 percent more profitable, according to a McKinsey analysis.